A Coal Mine With A Spook To Its Name

 I came across the following eerie story in an old newspaper clipping (Shields Gazette 2005).
 The story was wrapped around Boldon Colliery Coal Mine.

 Boldon Colliery used to be a mining village in the North East of England.
-The village, more like a small town these days, is still there, but the mine workings were closed in the early 1980′s and have since been replaced with what I would call a beautiful forest and nature trail walk.
+I say Village but it’s more like a small town these days, is still there, but the mine workings were closed in the early 1980′s and have since been replaced with what I would call a beautiful forest and nature trail walk.
 Despite the closure, this story of ghostly happenings seems to have stood the test of time.

 When Boldon Colliery Coal Mine closed in 1982 there were only two coal seams being worked.
 However back in the 1950′s, when this ghost story came to life, there were four seams being worked, these being (I think as paper clipping wasn’t too good) The Yard, Bensham, Five Quarter, and Hutton.